KDL-umass/saliency_maps/README.md

 # Saliency-Maps

+This repository contains code from experiments discussed in our ICLR 2020 paper [Exploratory Not Explanatory: Counterfactual Analysis of Saliency Maps for Deep RL](https://openreview.net/forum?id=rkl3m1BFDB).

-This repository builds and experiments on hypotheses generated from saliency maps for deep reinforcement learning (RL) models trained using OpenAI's baselines repository.
-It contains implementations of three types of saliency maps in RL: (1) [Jacobian](https://arxiv.org/abs/1511.06581), (2) [perturbation-based](https://arxiv.org/abs/1711.00138), and (3) [object-based](https://arxiv.org/abs/1809.06061).
+It contains resources for generating saliency maps for deep reinforcement learning (RL) models and includes experiments to empirically examine the causal relationships between saliency and agent behavior.
+It also provides implementations of three types of saliency maps used in RL: (1) [Jacobian](https://arxiv.org/abs/1511.06581), (2) [perturbation-based](https://arxiv.org/abs/1711.00138), and (3) [object-based](https://arxiv.org/abs/1809.06061).

 If you use this code or are inspired by our methodology, please cite our [ICLR paper](https://openreview.net/pdf?id=rkl3m1BFDB):